Maximum Potential Calisthenics

 Pike Push-up Start

-• Your arms should be overhead, slightly in front of your face.
+• Ensure that your arms are positioned overhead, slightly in front of your face.

-• If flexibility is a problem, feel free to bend your knees or place your feet on an elevated object.
+If flexibility is a concern, feel free to bend your knees or rest your feet on an elevated object.

 Execution